cohere-ai/cohere-toolkit/docs/deployment_guides/gcp_deployment.md

 - _GCP_PROJECT_ID: Your GCP project ID.
 - _GCP_REGION: The region you want to deploy to, e.g: `us-central1`.
 - _DATABASE_URL: A connection string of the format `postgresql://USERNAME:PASSWORD@HOST:PORT/DB_NAME`.
-The `HOST` value here is the IP address of your provisioned PostgreSQL database, and the default `PORT` is 5432.
-For example, `postgresql://postgres:postgres@<your-connection-ip-address>/toolkit`.
+The `HOST` value here is the Public IP address of your provisioned PostgreSQL database, and the default `PORT` is 5432.
+For example, `postgresql://postgres:postgres@<your-db-public-ip-address>:5432/toolkit`.
 - _COHERE_API_KEY: Your Cohere API key, you can create one on the [Cohere Dashboard](https://dashboard.cohere.com).

 Once completed, run: